How Rodgers And Hammerstein Revolutionized Broadway

 PURDUM: On the one hand, they were very loyal to the creative team that they worked with.
 They worked over and over again with the same orchestrator, the same vocal arranger, the same scenic designer.
 But many of those people felt that they didn't share equally in the financial rewards that Rodgers and Hammerstein reaped.
 And they both had a reputation as being pretty stingy and very tough bargainers, very tough businessmen.

 But her champions, including the choreographer Agnes de Mille, who had her own disagreements with Rodgers and Hammerstein about how much money they paid her, really felt correctly that Trude Rittman was a very unsung, crucial component of Rodgers and Hammerstein's work.
-For example, in "The Sound Of Music" in "Do-Re-Mi," when the children sing the do, mi, mi, mi, so, so - that's all written by Trude Rittman.
-It's not written by Richard Rodgers at all, and he signed it as if it was his own music.
+For example, in "The Sound Of Music" in "Do-Re-Mi," when the children sing the do, mi, mi, mi, so, so - that's all written by Trude Rittmann.
+It's not written by Richard Rodgers at all.
+And he signed it as if it was his own music.

 GROSS: So I know you mostly as a political reporter from The New York Times in the past, from Vanity Fair, now Politico.
 So what are you doing writing a Rodgers and Hammerstein book?